dcunited001/dcunited001.github.io/_posts/2018-03-06-into-the-memory-hole-out-of-sight-out-of-mind.md

 originally from 1984, it is not THE memory hole that I'm referring to.
 The reference from 1984 is simply a metaphor for a more sinister tactic of information control.
-It's incredibly effective for handling waste that unfortunately came into contact with "classified" information.
+It's incredibly effective for handling toxic waste that unfortunately came into contact with "classified" information.

 Being memory-holed essentially means that whenever someone comes into